jakobkogler/PythIDE/README.md

 ```

 Then before the first start, you have to run the script `prebuild.sh`.
-It compiles `mainwindow.ui` to Python and determines the version number via Git.
+It determines the version number via Git.
 Afterwards you can start the the program with

 ```